jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

 ## Validate Device Access

 Device access for this lab is primarly through SSH.
 All of the VMs within this toplogy can be accessed once you connect through Cisco AnyConnect VPN to the dCloud environment.
 Please see the management topology network diagram below.
-In addition their are seven instances of XR routers running as containers on the VM host XRD.
-The XRD VM acts as a jumpbox for these containerized routers.
-For router access you will need to SSH into the XRD VM and then initiate a separate SSH session to each of the routers.
+In addition we will launch seven instances of XR routers running as containers on the VM host "XRD".
+The XRD VM acts as a jumpbox for these containerized routers, thus we will SSH into the XRD VM and then initiate a separate SSH session to each of the routers.
 The XRD VM is configured for DNS resolution for each router name to save time.

 ### User Credentials
 For all instances you will use the same user credentials: